vtex/ux-writing/docs/first-steps/process.md

 > UX writers must understand the dimensions of the avaialable space, and context around the text that will be added.

-## I want to request UI text translations
+## I want to request translations for UI text

 We have a responsibility of delivering contextualized content to our clients in over 28 countries.
 Our platform will be soon available in six languages.
 As a global company, we must guarantee high quality content that is correctly adapted to a region’s audience.